Updated Overseas Investment Act in effect

 The fee for qualifying investor visa holder applications for $5million plus house consent will be between $2,040 and $3,500.

-Our webform to request an invoice will be updated on 2 March 2026 to allow applicants to request the new fees for the new pathways.
+Our webform to request an invoice has been updated to allow applicants to request the new fees for the new pathways.

 If a lodgement invoice has already been requested for an application you intend to file after 6 March 2026, please contact us.